 With car commuters in the UK’s most congested cities wasting an average of 127 hours per year on the road, it’s no wonder we are stressed.
-Read on to find out how we can avoid traffic jams, reduce commute times and #CommuteHappy by opting to ride to work.
+Read on to find out how we can avoid traffic jams, reduce commute times, and #CommuteHappy by opting to ride to work.

 The cost of traffic jams

-We all know sitting in gridlock can be hugely damaging for the environment as fuel consumptions rise and emissions pollute the air, but have you ever considered the pounds and pennies we are throwing away while sitting still?
+We all know sitting in gridlock can be hugely damaging for the environment as fuel consumptions rise and emissions pollute the air but have you ever considered the pounds and pennies we are throwing away while sitting still?

-Two wheels is a great way to combat this.
+Two wheels are a great way to combat this.
 Motorcycles and scooters are able to use bus lanes in many towns and cities, allowing you to cut through stand-still traffic.
 By filtering through congestion they help to speed up all traffic.
-What’s more, most new motorcycles and scooters already meet the proposed criteria for for ultra-low emission zones.
+What’s more, most new motorcycles and scooters already meet the proposed criteria for ultra-low emission zones.

 Should we be doing more?